freerange/site/soups/blog/kalv-goes-west.snip.markdown

 Kalv Goes West
 =============

 It's been quiet here on the blog, which means that we're busy, for better or for worse.
-Regardless, it would be remiss not to take note of a small amount of shuffling on the deck of the Good Ship {fr}.
+Regardless, it would be remiss not to take note of a small amount of shuffling on the deck of the Good Ship <%= include_snip 'fr' %>.

 Our colleague and friend <%= l('kalvir-sandhu', 'Kalv') %> is leaving us.
 In September he'll be emigrating to the fresh, untilled soils of British Columbia.